Khadarzai (Khizarzai)

-The Khizarzai (commonly known as Khadarzai) is a subtribe of the Mandanr branch of the Yousafzai.
+The Khizarzai (commonly known as Khadarzai) is a subtribe of the branch of the Yousafzai.
 The tribe is named after Khizar Khan, one of the four sons of Mandanr (Mahmood Khan, Khizar Khan, Razar and Manu).
-Khizar Khan is buried in the Shawa area of Swabi District in Khyber-Pakhtunkhwa.
+Khizar Khan is buried in the Shewa area of Swabi District in Khyber-Pakhtunkhwa.
 The Khizarzai (Khadarzai) are based in Swabi, SWAT, and Nowshehra Districts of Khyber Pakhtunkhwa.